dwinters99/dw_APOC/config/jukebox_music/README.txt

 Every sound you add must have a unique name.
 Avoid using the plus sign "+" and the period "." in names, as these are used internally to classify sounds.

-Sound names must be in the format of [song name]+[length in deciseconds]+[beat in deciseconds].ogg
+Sound names must be in the format of [song name]+[beats per minute].ogg Bpm is optional and doesnt matter as nothing uses it.

-A three minute song title "SS13" that lasted 3 minutes would have a file name SS13+1800+5.ogg